taciogt/blog/software-engineering/content/posts/makefile-ftw.md

 Early in my career I met a wise engineer (thanks Tony!) that cared about providing not only a decent README for the project we've worked, but also a pretty good CLI to help with everyday tasks.
-It was way before DevEx became a buzzword.
-We were a small start up with scarce resources, not much time to spare with complex onboardings and how to standardize the development process.
+It was way before we talked about Developer Experience around the water cooler.
+We were a small start up with scarce resources, not much time to spare with complex onboardings and internal tools.

-For a young engineer that struggled with almost everything, it was enough to imprint in my engineering-related values the importance of making my life easier.
+For a young developer that struggled with almost everything, it was enough to imprint in my engineering-related values the importance of making my life easier.
 Easier by not having to think all the time about every detail about the job, easier by not having to explain for newcomers stuff that I didn't remember anymore.
 It didn't hurt that the life of my peers became easier as a byproduct and it added a compound effect to the results.

 After a few years I joined another company that chose a Makefile to scratch the same itch.
-Since then, I learn a new Makefile feature or trick once in a while and haven't started a project without it anymore.
+Since then, I have learned a few Makefile tricks and now I won't start a project without it anymore.
-These are the Whys and Hows to use this tool.
+These are the Whys and Hows to use this tool for helping with that, regardless of the stack you're dealing with.

 ## What